 Delta Lab Roma, a company in Rome, Italy, has responded to requests coming from members of “124 SPIDER ITALIA” for some unique parts for the 124 Spider that, until now, have not been available anywhere.
+They sent me a sampling, to help get the word out in North America.
 Some of my blog readers might be interested in procuring some of these items, including:

 - Cap for the forward cup holder slot

 - Wedges for the convertible top stowage stops